vdesabou/alfred-spotify-mini-player/docs/setup.md

     *Hello xxx !
 You are now successfully logged and you can close this window.*

-**Warning:** If you have troubles with authentication using Chrome, use Safari as default browser for the time of authentication process.
+**Warning:** If you have troubles with authentication using Chrome, make sure you disable *Wappalyzer* extension if you use it, or use Safari as default browser for the time of authentication process.
 {: .notice-danger}

 * Invoke the workflow again and Create the library.